lingzezhang/lingzezhang.github.io/content/misc.md

   - block: markdown
     content:
       title: Miscellaneous
-      text: ''
+      text: My name in Chinese is 张凌泽. "张" is the family name and "凌泽" is the given name.
+I'm from [Xiangyang](https://www.trip.com/travel-guide/destination/xiangyang-414/), China, which is one of the best places to live in the world if you don't need a job elsewhere. <br> In 2024 at Brown University, I performed as *the Coppersmith* in the drama *Mr. Donkey*(《驴得水》).
 ---
-My name in Chinese is 张凌泽. "张" is the family name and "凌泽" is the given name.
-I'm from Xiangyang, China, which is one of the best places to live in the world if you don't need a job elsewhere.